monkcoder81/Bravo-Translate/readme.txt

 The simplest solution for translate your monolingual website.
 Works with texts coming form your plugins, themes or database.
 Your translations will be preserved after any update.

 == Description ==
  This plugin allow you to translate your monolingual website in a super easy manner.
 You do not have to bother about .pot .po or .mo files.
-It safe you a lot of time cause you can effectively transalte thouse texts in a foreign language with just a few clicks gaining productivity.
-Bravo translate keep your translation in your database.
+It safes you a lot of time cause you can effectively transalte thouse texts in a foreign language with just a few clicks gaining productivity.
+Bravo translate keeps your translations in your database.
 You dont have to worry about themes or plugins updates because your translations will not vannish.

 == Installation ==
 1. Install the plugin by downloading it through the plugin section on your site or manually upload it via FTP (put it under wp-content/plugins).